awl89/uber_movie_challenge/README.md

 --------------------
 To run the test cases, follow the following steps:
 - set up a postgres test database
-- fill out the data base informations in "config.py" within the the class "DevConfig" (probably the use the same as in the case above)
+- fill out the data base informations in "config.py" within the class "DevConfig" (probably use the same as in the case above)
-- run the command "python main.py db".
-This will create the database table and populate it with data.
+- run the command "python main.py db", which will create the database table and populate it with data.
 - run: python main.py test